Charles Foulkes (Canadian Army officer)

-General Charles Foulkes, CC, CB, CBE, DSO, CD (3 January 1903 – 12 September 1969) was a British-Canadian soldier, and an officer of The Royal Canadian Regiment.
+General Charles Foulkes, CC, CB, CBE, DSO, CD (3 January 1903 – 12 September 1969) was a Canadian soldier, and an officer of The Royal Canadian Regiment.

 Military career

 One of eight children, Foulkes was born in Stockton-on-Tees, England, on 3 January 1903.
 His family moved to Canada, eventually settling at 230 Hill Street in London, Ontario.
-He completed his secondary school education at the London Collegiate Institute before going to the University of Western Ontario.
+He completed his secondary school education at the London Collegiate Institute (now Central Secondary School) before going to the University of Western Ontario.

 He joined the Canadian Militia in 1926.
 In 1937 he attended the Staff College in Camberley, England.
 His report concluded that he was, "Sound and competent, and possessed of drive and determination."

 At the outbreak of the Second World War in September 1939, Foulkes was serving as a major with the 3rd Canadian Infantry Brigade of the 1st Canadian Infantry Division.
 He went on to be a General Staff Officer with 3rd Canadian Infantry Division.
 After serving as the 3rd Brigade's commander from August 1942, he was appointed General Officer Commanding (GOC) of the 2nd Canadian Infantry Division in January 1944 and led the division through the Normandy Campaign.
 In November 1944 he was made General Officer Commanding I Canadian Corps in Italy before it returned to Northwest Europe in early 1945.
 He received rapid promotion during the war, rising from major in 1939 to lieutenant-general in 1944.

 On 4 May 1945, south of Hamburg, Field Marshal Sir Bernard Law Montgomery accepted the unconditional surrender of the German forces in the Netherlands, northwest Germany including all islands, in Denmark and all naval ships in those areas.
 The surrender preceded the end of World War II in Europe and was signed in a carpeted tent at Montgomery's headquarters on the Timeloberg hill at Wendisch Evern.

 On 5 May 1945, Foulkes summoned German General Blaskowitz to the Hotel de Wereld in Wageningen to discuss the surrender of German forces in the Netherlands.
 His Royal Highness Prince Bernhard, acting as commander in chief of the Dutch Interior Forces, attended the meeting as well.
 Blaskowitz agreed with all of the proposals made by Foulkes.
 However, nowhere in the building – some sources claim: nowhere in the whole town – could a typewriter be found.
 Thus the surrender document could not be typed.
 The next day, 6 May, both parties returned, and in the presence of both General Foulkes and Prince Bernhard, Blaskowitz signed the surrender document which in the meantime had been typed.